grscheller/pythonic-fp/README.md

 - sentinel values
 - failed calculations

-Also a classes implementing subtypeable Boolean values.
+Also a class to implement subtypeable Boolean values.

-- Python bool cannot be subclassed
-- this one can
+- Python bool cannot be subclassed, this one can

 ______________________________________________________________________